Recognizing bedbug bites – symptoms, differences, and what to do now

 If pets or carpets are infested

-If you notice several bites in a line or group in the morning, you probably suspect bed bugs.
+If you notice multiple bites in a line or cluster in the morning, a bed bug suspicion is likely.

 When you should act

-A single bite is no cause for concern – but if you experience recurring skin reactions or regular marks on your bed linen (e.g. small blood stains or black dots), you should take action.
+A single bite is not yet a cause for concern – but with recurring skin reactions or regular traces on bedding (e.g., small blood spots or black dots), you should take action.

 Important steps: